AtharvanDogra/GPU_Hackathon_Arguably/README.md

 ```
 Secondly, this loss function `hinge` is compiling the model for SVM.

+### **File Descriptions**
+**CNNv2.ipynb -> This is the notebook corresponding to the second trial on the test data using CNN.[The final model selected by the team]**

 CNNv1.ipynb -> This is the notebook corresponding to the first trial on the test data using CNN

-CNNv2.ipynb -> This is the notebook corresponding to the second trial on the test data using CNN.[The final model selected by the team]

-pretrained_approach.ipynb -> Corresponds to the use of pretrained networks for classification
+pretrained.ipynb -> Corresponds to the use of pretrained networks for classification